WayneCrawford/obsinfo/information_files.rst

 :``base``: An `Instrumentation`_ object

-Configuration Specification Fields (all optional)
+Configuration Choice Fields (all optional)
 -------------------------------------------------

 :``serial_number``: Specify the `Instrumentation`_  serial number (and